Pumpkin Benefits For Dogs

 Immune System Boost

-The Vitamins C, A, E, and other antioxidants found in pumpkin can give your dachshund a healthy boost to their immune system.
-Antioxidants will give those nasty cancer cells the boot!
+The vitamins C, A, E, and antioxidants found in pumpkin can give your Dachshund a healthy immune system boost.

 Worms & Parasites